mksunny1/deleight/readme.md

 ![Logo](https://github.com/mksunny1/deleight/blob/main/docs/assets/logos/small.png?raw=true)

-This is now a group of 10 libraies that simplify web frontend development in vanilla HTML, CSS and JavasSript.
-Deleight is an inclusive library that everyone operating on the web can benefit from.
+This is now a group of 13 libraies that simplify web frontend development in vanilla HTML, CSS and JavasSript.
+Deleight aims to make frontend development more enjoyable for everyone.

-- Frontend JavaScript developers can create apps without worrying about control, modularity or maintainance.
-Not only is the framework flexible, modular and compact, it also aligns with familiar semantics.
-Plus you have multiple declarative APIs to choose from.

-- Distributed frontend teams can work freely in their favourite languages without worrying about interop.
-HTML experts can write pure HTML.
-JavaScript developers can write pure JavaScript.
-Designers can write pure CSS.
-Deleight will ensure that everything plays well together.

-- Backend developers using any technology can stop worrying about frontend complexity.
-Deleight ships modern ES6 modules which can be loaded directly into a webpage.
-Because the framework is modular and compact, you only load the libraries you need.
-You can also compose them with your favourite backend template engine to reduce the number of files to load.
-Finally, we try tom make the [API](https://mksunny1.github.io/deleight-api-docs/main) small and intuitive.
-There is not much to learn.

 Apart from this brief guide and the [documentation](https://mksunny1.github.io/deleight-api-docs/main), there are also some examples which can be used to understand how the parts fit together and to develop a feel for using deleight.
 To play with the exmples, you can run the included server with `npm start` and visit http://localhost:8000/docs/examples/index.html.
 The demos are also hosted online [here](https://mksunny1.github.io/deleight/docs/examples).

 What follows is a brief description of the libraries and how to include them in your projects.

+## Class-Action

+[Class-action](https://github.com/mksunny1/class-action) is a simple library for replacing functions and methods with more compasable objects.
+It enables a form of metaprogramming in JavaScript.
+Learn more about it [here](https://github.com/mksunny1/class-action).

+## Action-object

+[Action-object](https://github.com/mksunny1/action-object) is a simple library for making JavaScript objects *reactive*.
+This means we can set up actions to run when an object property is set or a a method is invoked.
+It demonstrates a powerful use-case for [class-action](https://github.com/mksunny1/class-action).
+Learn more about it [here](https://github.com/mksunny1/action-object).

+## Active-component

+[Active-component](https://github.com/mksunny1/active-component) is the new reactivity library implemented with [action-object](https://github.com/mksunny1/action-object) and [class-action](https://github.com/mksunny1/class-action).
+Testing and documentation still in progress but the library is mostly complete now.
+Learn more about it [here](https://github.com/mksunny1/active-component).

 ## Reftype

+*Reftype* is the 10th library which has now been abstracted into Class-action, Action-object and Active-component.
+It is safe to say this library has been superceded by Active-component and may be removed in the future.
+Prefer Active-component which is based on more verssatile and composable parts.

-*Reftype* is the latest library in the stack.
-The main purpose is to relieve the burden on the JavaScript programmer to know about the markup layout and structure in a large web application.
-Without *Reftype*, we manipulate all aspects of the DOM explicitly with high-level primitives from Javascript.
+Reftype aims to relieve the burden on the JavaScript programmer to know about the markup layout and structure in a large web application.
+Without *Reftype*, we manipulate all aspects of the DOM explicitly with Javascript.
 We may get some mileage from *Actribute* but the module is more abstract.

 *Reftype* provides an alternative pattern quite similar to how *Vue.JS* and *Angular* operate.
 It lets you declaratively describe DOM operations using attribute directives.
 The major difference with *Reftype* is that it is more transparent, explicit and composable.
 It aligns with the policy of *Deleight* to use straight HTML, CSS and JavaScript.
 It is deliberately designed to be fast, lightweight and memory-efficient.